Carlton Morris: Luton Town

 On 6 July 2022, Morris returned to the Championship when he signed for Luton Town for a fee of £1.3 million.
 Morris was awarded the EFL Championship Player of the Month for September 2022 having scored four goals during the month.
 Carlton Morris managed to get 20 goals in his first season at Luton as Luton got promoted to the Premier league.

 Morris scored Luton Town's first ever Premier League goal on 12 August 2023 in a 4–1 away loss to Brighton and Hove Albion when he converted a penalty kick in the 81st minute.
 On 30 September 2023, he scored the winning goal against Everton at Goodison Park to give Luton Town its first ever Premier League victory.
-Morris was an ever present in Luton's Premier League campaign, scoring 11 goals as they were relegated back to the Championship; he was the clubs top scorer during the season.
+Morris was an ever present in Luton's Premier League campaign, scoring 11 goals as they were relegated back to the Championship; he was the club's top scorer during the season.

-During 2024–25 season, Morris scored eight times in 43 appearances from Luton as the club suffered back-to-back relegations, this time dropping down to League One.
+During the 2024–25 season, Morris scored eight times in 43 appearances from Luton as the club suffered back-to-back relegations, this time dropping down to League One.
 In three years at Luton, Morris scored 39 goals in 137 appearances.

 Derby County

-On 26 June 2025, it was confirmed the Morris had joined Derby County of the Championship for an undisclosed fee, signing a three-year contract.
+On 26 June 2025, it was confirmed the Morris had left Luton and joined fellow Championship side Derby County for an undisclosed fee, signing a three-year contract.
 He scored on his debut for the club, an acrobatic volley in a 3-1 defeat to Stoke City on the opening day of the Championship season.
-On 1 November 2025, Morris scored his first career hat-trick in a 3–1 victory away at Sheffield United.
+On 1 November, Morris scored his first career hat-trick in a 3–1 victory away at Sheffield United.
+Morrisscored 10 goals in his first 16 appearances for Derby.
+On 22 November 2025, he picked up an ankle injury during a game against Watford, with an expected time on the sidelines being three months.
+After his three-month absence, Morris returned to action on 14 February 2026.
+On 6 April 2026, Morris scored his first Derby goal in five months in a 2–0 win over Stoke City.
+He made 31 appearances, scoring 12 goals in his first season at Derby County, becoming the clubs top scoring during the 2025–26 season.

 International career

-Morris has represented England at U19 level.
+Having been a former youth international, Morris represented England at U19 level, earning 3 caps across 2013.

 Style of play

-Morris has been described by his coaches at Oxford United as strong and able to hold up the ball.
+Morris has often been noted for his physicality, having been described by his coaches at Oxford United as strong and able to hold up the ball.